 The focus when it comes to components and equipment used on power grids has traditionally been on cost and performance.
 However with increasing scrutiny of all issues linked to climate change, manufacturers and users alike are now paying more attention to the net ecological impact of these products – from extraction of their raw materials to how they are manufactured to what happens to them at end-of-life.
 This is especially important for items such as electrical insulators due to the huge numbers used on power networks.

-This article combines a contribution by Alberto Pigini on tendencies and new regulations when it comes to recycling and disposal of insulators with a case history of how these types of issues have been addressed at one large utility.
+This article combines a contribution by Alberto Pigini on tendencies and new regulations when it comes to recycling and disposal of insulators with a case history of how these types of issues have been addressed in the past at one large utility in Brazil.

 Methodologies such as Life Cycle Assessment that evaluate the full environmental impact of any product from ‘cradle to grave’ have become ever more important in the power industry.
 Indeed, a clause similar to what appears below is now increasingly common in technical specifications for insulators and other apparatus, adding an environmental dimension to past requirements that talked only about manufacturing, testing and delivery: